What is bowls?

 Bowls is played on a flat surface which is often artificial turf or grass.
 Bowls is normally played outdoors but it can be played inside.

-- The world’s oldest surviving bowling green can be found in Hampshire at the Southampton Old Bowling Green.
-This venue was first used in 1299.
+The origins of bowls have been traced back to the 12th century.
+The world’s oldest surviving bowling green can be found in Hampshire at the Southampton Old Bowling Green - this venue was first used in 1299.

 The sport has been included in all but one of the Commonwealth Games.

 The School Games is inclusive to all young people and provides opportunities for everyone to get involved, either within school, against other local schools, or at county or regional level.

 School Games Organisers (SGO) help schools coordinate appropriate competitive opportunities for all young people from Key Stage 2-4, to recruit, train and deploy a suitable workforce, and to support the development of club.Sign up to find your local SGO

 Learn more about the School Games formats suitable for bowls competitions:

 Quick and easy bowls activity resources

 We don't currently have any resources related to this sport.See all resources